Education for Democratic Citizenship and Well-Being (EDC-WB) - Completed

 February, 2025: Project-Meeting 3 - Spain

-The third workshop/meeting will prioritise consolidate the training program, assess the necessary technical tools for implementing the educational courses developed and to start recruitment process of participants.
+The third workshop prioritised consolidating the training programme, assessing the necessary technical tools for implementing the educational courses developed and beginning the recruitment process of participants.

-By focusing on education for democratic citizenship, EDC-WB strives to empower Ukrainian target groups to facilitate education and dissemination through theory and practice.
-The programme aims to equip learners with knowledge and skills to understand and promote democratic rights and responsibilities in Ukrainian society.
+By focusing on education for democratic citizenship, EDC-WB empowered Ukrainian target groups to facilitate education and dissemination through theory and practice.
+The programme equipped learners with knowledge and skills to understand and promote democratic rights and responsibilities in Ukrainian society.

-In December of 2024, the project was awarded 300,000 euros from the Swedish Institute to implement the training program to four strategic Ukrainian stakeholders.
-This work will continue in 2025-2026 with the first training session in August of 2025.
+In December of 2024, the project was awarded 300,000 euros from the Swedish Institute to implement the training program to four strategic Ukrainian stakeholders; university representatives, local public servants, civil society representatives and members of the Ministry of Education and Science.
+The training of university representatives and local public servants took place in fall 2025 with the remaining training scheduled for April and September of 2026.

-The program on Education for Democratic Citizenship focuses on the following modules:
+The training developed incudes 80h onsite and online on Democratic Education in Ukraine.
+The programme of Education for Democratic Citizenship focuses on the following modules:

 - Democratic Governance;